-By participating in clinical studies people with disabilities and their families can help advance disability research, increase understanding and gain access to additional support.
+Participation in clinical studies can help advance disability research, increase understanding and gain access to additional support.

 The research team at the Telethon Institute for Child Health Research conduct a number of important studies throughout the year.